Daguhh/tri_photo_date/README.md

 ## About

-The program offers, through an interface, to sort your photo folders based on their metadata.
-Paths can be customized with placeholders to be then replaced by datas specific to each photo.
+The program offers an interface to sort your photo folders based on their metadata.
+Paths can be customized with placeholders to then be replaced by specific data for each photo.

-Depending on the options enabled, the program achieves in order:
+Depending on the options enabled, the program achieves the following:

-1. Calculation of file fingerprints for duplicate identification (md5)
+1. Scan folders, get fingerprints, parse metadatas
+2. Generate new paths given filter and options:
+    1. Filter files:
+        - extensions,
+        - camera model,
+        - folder / regex
+        - duplicates
-2. Recover metadata
+    2. Perform actions:
+        - parse photo date through filename
+        - group photo applying a floating window over multiples days
-3. Resolution of the location name/addresse of the shotting using gps coordinates (module geopy and the service [Nomeinatim proposed by OpenStreetMap](https://nominatim.openstreetmap.org/ui/search.html)
+        - resolve place of the shot using GPS datas (module geopy and the service [Nominatim proposed by OpenStreetMap](https://nominatim.openstreetmap.org/ui/search.html))
-4. Generation of a new path to record photos
-5. Copy of the photo
+        - force date from filesystem timestamp
+3. Execute:
+    1. Simulate/copy/move files
+    1. Delete metadats / add new metadatas

 <img src="docs/screen_advanced_mode_main_tab_n_preview.png" width="400">